carlosjhr64/thesis/INTRODUCTION.md

 one loses knowledge of the particle's energy.

-The correspondence principle states that the Quantum theory must approach the classicla view at the large scale limit.
+The correspondence principle states that the Quantum theory must approach the classical view at the large scale limit.
 This means that at the macroscopic scale the particle is seen to have a precise position, momentum, and energy.
-Here I minimize the uncertainties of the simple harmonic oscillator.
+In this paper I minimize the uncertainties of the simple harmonic oscillator.
 I show that with the proper distribution of energy eigen-states centered about a given average energy,
 I can have all relative uncertainties vanish at the large scale limtit, as